GatorEducator/gatorgrade/README.md

 ## Installing GatorGrade

-Installing GatorGrade requires a version of Python greater than 3.7.
-You can install GatorGrade from PyPi using `pip` or `pipx` package installers.
-This method of installation allows for GatorGrade to be accessible to all Python projects on your computer.

-### Including GatorGrade in Your Project

-To include GatorGrade in your project we recommend using the `Poetry` package manager.
-When using `Poetry` to install, use the `poetry add` command to add the GatorGrade package.
-If you use another package manager, you can add GatorGrade as a dependency the same way you would with other `pip` or `pipx` packages.
+GatorGrade requires Python 3.7 or later.
+To install GatorGrade, we recommend using the [`pipx`](https://pypa.github.io/pipx/) Python application installer.
+Once you have `pipx` installed, you can install GatorGrade by running `pipx install gatorgrade`.

 ## Using GatorGrade